 Bull case

-EPS above US$5.70 | NII on track | ROTCE at or above 17%
+EPS above US$5.70, NII on track | ROTCE at or above 17%

 Base case

-EPS US$5.39:5.70 | NII in line | ROTCE near target
+EPS between US$5.39 and US$5.70, NII in line | ROTCE near target

-Muted or mixed initial reaction
+Possible reaction: muted or mixed initial response

 Bear case